VimsecAu/kb/m365/baselines/teams.md

 Access to Teams can be controlled by the user type.
 In this baseline, the types of users are defined as follows:

-1.  **Internal users**: Members of the company's M365 tenant.
+1.  **Internal users**: Members of the organisation's M365 tenant.

 2.  **External users**: Members of a different M365 tenant.

-3.  **Business to Business (B2B) guest users**: External users who are formally invited to collaborate with the team and added to the company's Microsoft Entra as guest users.
+3.  **Business to Business (B2B) guest users**: External users who are formally invited to collaborate with the team and added to the organisation's Microsoft Entra as guest users.
 These users authenticate with their home organisation/tenant and are granted access to the team by virtue of being listed as guest users on the tenant's Microsoft Entra.